NCI-GDC/gdc-docs/docs/Encyclopedia/pages/ASCAT2.md

 ## Overview ##

 ASCAT2 is used to analyze CNVs in tumor and normal samples from genotyping arrays.
-It processes the CEL files to generate segmented CNV data.
+It processes the raw array files to generate segmented CNV data.

 ### Input